ularc/zurada/guides/slurm/index.rst

 Strategies When Submitting Slurm Jobs
 ======================================

-Due to LARCC's resource policies (see :ref:`Resource restrictions <resource_restrictions>`), users are limited to:
+Due to Zurada's resource policies (see :ref:`Resource restrictions <resource_restrictions>`), users are limited to:

-- 20 concurrent job submissions.
+- 50 concurrent job submissions.
-- 2 nodes maximum per user.
+- 8 nodes maximum per user.

-Depending on your resource requests, multiple jobs may run on the same node, but the 20-job submission limit must always be respected.
+Depending on your resource requests, multiple jobs may run on the same node, but the 50-job submission limit must always be respected.
 To maximize resource utilization while complying with these restrictions, there are multiple strategies you can follow.
 This section explains the most common ones.